631: Chasten the Dragon Edition

 Why am I the only one standing up, guys?

-They've never topped up the one where they were eating aphid shit.
+They've never topped up the one where they were eating aphids yet.
+That was pretty cool.

 Vance, completely right about everything.

-it is impossible to say anything at all here in my country and that's doubly true if you're religious because these days they'll arrest you and throw you in jail just for saying you're christian it's an outrage it's illiberal we need some sort of solidarity movement for the persecuted christians you know put the jesus into just sweet charlie marsh did you get bitten by richard dawkins you have to tell us you get bitten by richard dawkins
+It is impossible to say anything at all here in my country.
+And that's doubly true if you're religious, because these days they'll arrest you and throw you in jail just for saying you're Christian.

-Or, at least that's what you'd think if you'd read recent headlines in the Telegraph, like the headline, Labour Council tries to ban Christian street preachers.
+Or at least that's what you'd think if you'd read recent headlines in the Telegraph, like the headline, Labor Council tries to ban christian street preachers

-Well, the council in question is Rushmoor Council, which covers the areas of Farnborough and Aldershot in Hampshire, who've recently introduced measures to ban groups from using public address systems and handing out religious flyers in the street.
+christ all right 11 years of doing this i'm guessing the christians are being asked to follow the same rules as everybody else yeah well the council in question is rushmuir council which covers the areas of farnborough and aldershot in Hampshire, who've recently introduced measures to ban groups from using public address systems and handing out religious flyers in the street.

 Right.